-where $h_i\in\mathbb R$ and $v_{12},v_{23}\in\mathbb C\setminus\{0\}$.
-For a technical convenience, we consider states $|1\rangle$ and $|3\rangle$ as states with the forbidden direct transition.
-We do not assume that $h_1, h_2, h_3$ arranged in ascending (or descending) order.
-Various cases of such systems are provided on Fig.~\ref{Fig1:structure}.
-Strictly speaking, such system is not always a $\Lambda$-atom, for which the direct transition between two lowest energy states is forbidden and which is shown in Fig.~\ref{Fig1:structure}(a) and Fig.~\ref{Fig1:structure}(e).
-For the sake of language, we will refer to all such systems as to $\Lambda$-atoms or $\Lambda$-systems.
+Various cases of such systems are shown on Fig.~\ref{Fig1:structure}.
+Strictly speaking, such systems not always represent a $\Lambda$-atom ($\Lambda$-system), for which the direct transition between the two lowest energy states is forbidden and which is shown in Fig.~\ref{Fig1:structure}(a) and Fig.~\ref{Fig1:structure}(e).
+However, for the sake of language we will refer to all such systems as~$\Lambda$-type systems.
 The two allowed transitions have frequencies $\omega_1=h_2-h_1$ and $\omega_2=h_3-h_2$.
-The system is called harmonic if $\omega_1=\omega_2=:\omega$ (this is the case of the degenerate $\Xi$-system and is shown in Fig.~\ref{Fig1:structure}(f)), so that it has equidistant spectrum similar to harmonic oscillator, and anharmonic if $\omega_1\neq \omega_2$ (see~\cite{SchirmerFuSolomon}).
-We consider $f\in L_2([0,T],\mathbb{R})$, since in this case the space of controls is a Hilbert space, it is convenient for Hessian analysis, and also since $L_2([0,T],\mathbb{R})\subset L_1([0,T],\mathbb{R})$, so that by Carath\'eodory's existence theorem~\cite{Filippov} the Schr\"odinger equation~(\ref{Eq:Shred}) for every control $f$ has a unique absolutely continuous solution.
+The system is called harmonic if $\omega_1=\omega_2=:\omega$ [this is the case of the degenerate $\Xi$-system which is shown in Fig.~\ref{Fig1:structure}(f)], so that it has an equidistant spectrum similar to harmonic oscillator, and anharmonic if $\omega_1\neq \omega_2$ (see~\cite{SchirmerFuSolomon}).
+We consider $f\in L_2([0,T],\mathbb{R})$, since in this case the space of controls is a Hilbert space.
+Using such space of controls is convenient for Hessian analysis, and also since $L_2([0,T],\mathbb{R})\subset L_1([0,T],\mathbb{R})$, so that by Carath\'eodory's existence theorem~\cite{Filippov} the Schr\"odinger equation~(\ref{Eq:Shred}) for every control $f$ has a unique absolutely continuous solution.